Sarah269/jubilant-goggles/README.md

 - week 6 - Data Pipeline Maintenance

 ### Homework
- - All homework assignments were submitted.
+ - All homework assignments were submitted for review.
 Grading was performed via LLM.